 How long should you keep financial records after a death?

 The IRS’s statute of limitations for an audit is three years.
-This means that any of a deceased persons’ tax returns are subject to random audit for the next three years.
+This means that any of the deceased persons’ tax returns are subject to random audits for the next three years.
 However, tax experts recommend that you preserve all tax records for a minimum of seven years in case there are questions about the deceased person’s returns.
-Each state has its own requirements.
-If you are interested in knowing more, search tax forms for your state and review your state’s specific regulations.

-Here a couple tips for saving these important papers:
+Here a couple of tips for saving these important papers: